-Sepi will work closely with Bri in a mentorship capacity, providing clinical feedback and commitment to strong relationship building.
+Sepi works closely with Kelly and Bri in a mentorship capacity, providing clinical feedback and commitment to strong relationship building.

 Sepideh was born in Iran, and her family immigrated to the United States as refugees when she was five years old.
 Throughout her formative years, her family moved around quite a bit, and she was exposed to a variety of American cultures in different regions of the country.
 She brings a unique perspective as an Iranian-American woman, having always straddled two different worlds.
 Sepi had to learn how to carve out space for her dreams and aspirations outside of any rigid socio-cultural, gender-based, or familial demands.
 She understands all too well how our cultural heritage and social conditioning can influence, limit, support, and impact us.

 Sepi continues to experience what it takes to create one’s own narrative and mythology and understands that her individual actions and choices have a louder, broader, deeper collective reverberation.
 She has immersed herself in the pursuit of self-discovery through dance (5 Rhythms and Soul Motion), yoga, meditation, and shamanic initiations.
 Sepideh has traveled and lived abroad extensively — in India, France, Ecuador, and many other Latin American countries — experiencing different cultures, traditions, and ways of life firsthand.

 Sepideh’s approach to therapy reflects her approach to life.
 It is filled with curiosity.
 She believes the therapeutic process works best when a somatic (body-centered) approach is used in tandem with depth therapy and psychodynamic psychology (interpretation of behavior, feelings, and emotions), rather than when one is utilized to the exclusion of the other.